-As stated above, SNOMED CT is an industrial-scale, logic-based ontology specifying all the terminology one needs for any medical or clinical purpose.
-It consists of more than 300 000 terms representing concepts as well as over 1 000 000 terms representing relations between the concepts.
-The concepts are arranged into hierarchies, with more general concepts higher up, and more specific concepts lower down.
+The concepts of SNOMED CT are arranged into hierarchies, with more general concepts higher up, and more specific concepts lower down.
 The so called upper level concepts are the most general [3] and are as follows:

-- Clinical finding/disorder Results of clinical observations, assessments or judgements, including diseases and disorders - Procedure/intervention Activities performed in the provision of health care, including invasive procedures, administration of medicines, imaging, education and administrative procedures - Observable entity Aspects, factors or procedures to which values can be assigned, for example blood pressure, temperature, colour of nails, etc. - Body structure Normal as well as abnormal morphological/anatomical structures specifying body sites involved in diseases or procedures - Organism Animals, plants and micro-organisms of significance in medicine, particularly causes of diseases and conditions - Substance Active chemical constituents of drugs, food and chemical allergens, causes of adverse reactions, toxicity or poisoning, etc. - Pharmaceutical/biologic product Medicines, drugs, vaccines and other pharmaceutical compounds - Specimen Entities obtained (usually from a patient) for examination or analysis, often including the source from which they are obtained, the procedure used to collect them and the substance(s) of which they are comprised - Physical object Natural and man-made objects such as medical devices, implants, surgical implements, life support systems and artificial organs - Physical force Primarily forces that represent mechanisms of injury, such as heat, pressure, electric current, or friction - Event Environmental occurrences such as floods, earthquakes and chemical spillages - Environment/geographical location Medical and other environments as well as named locations such as countries, states, and regions - Social context Social conditions and circumstances such as family and economic status, ethnic and religious heritage, life style, and occupations - Staging and scales Assessment scales (e.g. burn degrees and intelligence scales) and tumor/cancer stages
+- Clinical finding/disorder Results of clinical observations, assessments or judgements, including diseases and disorders - Procedure/intervention Activities performed in the provision of health care, including invasive procedures, administration of medicines, imaging, education and administrative procedures - Observable entity Aspects, factors or procedures to which values can be assigned, for example blood pressure, temperature, colour of nails, etc. - Body structure Normal as well as abnormal morphological/anatomical structures specifying body sites involved in diseases or procedures

+- Organism Animals, plants and microorganisms of significance in medicine, particularly causes of diseases and conditions - Substance Active chemical constituents of drugs, food and chemical allergens, causes of adverse reactions, toxicity or poisoning, etc. - Pharmaceutical/biologic product Medicines, drugs, vaccines and other pharmaceutical compounds - Specimen Entities obtained (usually from a patient) for examination or analysis, often including the source from which they are obtained, the procedure used to collect them and the substance(s) of which they are comprised - Physical object Natural and man-made objects such as medical devices, implants, surgical implements, life support systems and artificial organs - Physical force Primarily forces that represent mechanisms of injury, such as heat, pressure, electric current, or friction - Event Environmental occurrences such as floods, earthquakes and chemical spillages - Environment/geographical location Medical and other environments as well as named locations such as countries, states, and regions - Social context Social conditions and circumstances such as family and economic status, ethnic and religious heritage, life style, and occupations - Staging and scales Assessment scales (e.g. burn degrees and intelligence scales) and tumor/cancer stages